Making a Subject Access Request

 - to have the information constituting the personal data communicated to you in a permanent form (usually, this means paper copies);

 - to be given a summary of the sources, recipients and purposes of the processing.

 You may apply to access your data in writing in any way you choose.
 A Subject Access Request Form is made available for your convenience.

 On receipt of your completed request, payment of the fee, verification of your identity, and sufficient information to enable us to locate the information, the University is obliged to respond within 40 calendar days.
-The information that we supply will include an explanation of any codes contained in it.
+The information will be supplied subject to any applicable exemptions.
 The data will be provided as of the date of receipt of your request.